-In 2014-15, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of “Aesthetics and the Question of Beauty”.
+In 2020-21, the Pembroke Center is awarding one-year residential postdoctoral research fellow positions to scholars from any field whose research relates to the theme of "Narrating Debt".
 Fellows are required to participate weekly in the Pembroke Seminar, teach one undergraduate course, and pursue individual research.

 Candidates are selected on the basis of their scholarly potential and the relevance of their work to the research theme.
-Recipients must have a PhD and may not hold a tenured position.
-Fellowships are awarded to postdoctoral scholars who received their PhD degrees from institutions other than Brown University.
+Recipients must have a Ph.D. and may not hold a tenured position.
+Fellowships are awarded to postdoctoral scholars who have received their degrees from institutions other than Brown within the last five (5) years.
 Brown University is an EEO/AA employer.
 The Center strongly encourages underrepresented minority and international scholars to apply.

 Questions should be directed to [email protected] or phone 401-863-2643.

 - One page document including title and 250-word abstract of proposed research project

 - Project statement of five typed pages (double-spaced)